wad11656/Outlook-HTML-Signature-Injector-MacOS/README.md

 # Outlook HTML Signature Injector (MacOS)

-Copy-and-paste your custom signature HTML into this script to add a new HTML MacOS Outlook signature.
+Copy-and-paste your custom signature HTML into the application when prompted to add a new HTML MacOS Outlook signature.